zephir-lang/zephir-docs/en/functions.rst

     }

-Note that all PHP functions only receive and return dynamic variables, if you pass a static typed variable as parameter, some temporary dynamic variable will be used as bridge in order to call them:
+Note that all PHP functions only receive and return dynamic variables, if you pass a static typed variable as a parameter, some temporary dynamic variable will be used as a bridge in order to call them:

 .. code-block:: javascript